Messianic Community in Philadelphia

 “I am the door; if anyone enters through Me, he will be saved, and will go in and out and find pasture” (John 10:9, NASB)

-Both Isaiah and Yeshua speak of a ‘door’ that will be opened or shut by the ‘key of David.’
+Both Isaiah and Yeshua speak of a ‘door’ that will be opened or shut by the “key of David.”
 In Hebrew the word ‘door’ is dalet.
-Dalet is the fourth letter of the Hebrew alphabet with a letter picture that means ‘pathway.’
-Yeshua uses the example of a pathway; there is a choice for which ‘path’ one chooses and how that choice determines their destination: eternal life or destruction and eternal loss.
+Dalet is the fourth letter of the Hebrew alphabet with a letter picture that means ‘pathway’.
+Yeshua uses the example of a door to a pathway; one must choose which ‘path’ to walk and that choice determines their destination: eternal life or eternal loss.

 A ‘door’ – opened or closed – can symbolize multiple things in Scripture.
 An ‘open door’ can be an invitation from Yeshua to ‘enter’ the Kingdom and enjoy fellowship with him.
 A ‘closed door’ may suggest the invitation is no longer available or rescinded.

-In the Parable of the Ten Virgins, the bridegroom shuts the ‘door’ after he arrives taking the wise virgins into the wedding chamber.
+In the Parable of the Ten Virgins, the bridegroom ‘shuts the ‘door’ after taking the wise virgins into the wedding chamber.
 The foolish virgins are left outside with no access to the bridegroom.
 The wise bridesmaids enter the bridal chamber; the foolish ones miss the opportunity (Matthew 25).

-In Revelation 3:20, Yeshua stands at the ‘door’ and knocks hoping someone will open the ‘door’ so he may fellowship with those inside.
-The door is ‘closed’ and those on the other side, who don’t open it, miss an important event.
-Feasting with Yeshua is an allusion to the Feasts of the LORD, the ‘appointed times’ that are prophetic to Yeshua’s life, death, resurrection, sanctification, return, judgment, and redemption of all things.
+In Revelation 3:20, Yeshua ‘stands at the door’ and knocks hoping someone will ‘open the door’ so he may fellowship with those inside.
+The ‘door is closed’ and those on the other side, who don’t open it, miss an important event.
+Feasting with Yeshua is an allusion to the Feasts of Adonai, the ‘appointed times’ that are prophetic to Yeshua’s life, death, resurrection, sanctification, return, judgment, and redemption of all things (Leviticus 23).

-Yeshua “stands at the door and knocks” because he desires to fellowship with his people through his Father’s holy convocations, just like he desired to celebrate the Passover with his disciples (Luke 22:15).
-‘Holy convocation’ in Hebrew is mikra and means ‘rehearsal.’
-In order to be ready for the actual event of a wedding, there is always a ‘rehearsal dinner’ for the bride and groom and their groomsmen and bridesmaids.
+Yeshua “stands at the door and knocks” because he desires to fellowship with his brothers and sisters through his Father’s holy convocations, just like he desired to celebrate the Passover with his disciples (Luke 22:15).
+‘Holy convocation’ in Hebrew is mikra and means ‘rehearsal’.
+In order to be ready for the actual event of a wedding, there is a ‘rehearsal dinner’ for the bride and groom and their groomsmen and bridesmaids.
 Yeshua is the Bridegroom and he desires his Bride to prepare herself by rehearsing for Wedding Feast of the Lamb.
-This is the meaning of Yeshua’s words that he would not “drink this ‘fruit of the vine’ until the day I drink new wine with you in my Father’s kingdom” (Matthew 26:28-29).
+This is the meaning behind Yeshua’s words that he would not “drink this ‘fruit of the vine’ until the day I drink new wine with you in my Father’s kingdom” (Matthew 26:28-29).

 A ‘closed door’ may also symbolize the time for repentance has ended.
-For those who refused to open the door of salvation, they will find judgment instead of reward, eternal death instead of eternal life (James 5:9).
+For those who refused to open the door of salvation and feast with Yeshua, they will find judgment instead of reward, eternal death instead of eternal life (James 5:9).

 The community in Philadelphia has an ‘open door’ that no one can shut.
-As Yochanan’s vision progresses, he is shown an ‘open door’ into the heavenly realm that leads to the throne of Elohim (Revelation 4:1).
-Philadelphia has been given a blessing different from any of the other communities.
+As Yochanan’s vision progresses, he is shown an ‘open door’ into the heavenly realm that leads to the Throne of Elohim (Revelation 4:1).
+As he enters through that ‘open door’ he is given the full revealing of Messiah Yeshua, the coming King.

 Little Strength in the World

 The community in Philadelphia continues its works despite having little strength.
 The Greek word for ‘strength’ in Revelation 3:8 is dunamis and means ‘miraculous power, ‘energy’ or ‘ability.’
-It appears that this community of believers has little energy for whatever they are facing in the world; they need to persevere by trusting in the ‘miraculous power’ of Elohim to get them through (Zechariah 4:6).
+It appears that this congregation of Messianic believers has little energy for whatever they are facing in the world; they persevere by trusting in the ‘miraculous power’ of Elohim to get them through (Zechariah 4:6).

-This community of believers ‘obeys the gospel’ For many, the gospel is something to believe, not obey.
-Yet, these people are commended for ‘obeying the gospel.’
+This community of believers ‘obeys the gospel’.
+For many, the gospel is something to believe with their mind, not obey with their heart and soul.
+Yet, the believers in Philadelphia are commended for ‘obeying the gospel.’

 After Yeshua came out of the wilderness, he left Nazareth and settled in Capernaum.
 At this time he began to proclaim the Kingdom of God.
 He began to preach the good news of the Kingdom.
-According to his own words, there is action attached to the gospel:
+According to his own words, there is action or obedience attached to the gospel: turning from sin.

 “From that time on, Yeshua began proclaiming, “Turn from your sins to God, for the Kingdom of Heaven is near!”
 (John 4:17).

-‘Turning from sins’ is ‘repentance.’
-In Hebrew, ‘repentance’ is teshuvah and means ‘return.’
-Teshuvah is making a 180-degree turn in your life that returns you back to the ways of Adonai.
-Repenting from sin and turning back to Elohim is an action.
+‘Turning from sin’ is called repentance.
+In Hebrew, ‘repentance’ is the word teshuvah and means ‘to return.’
+Teshuvah has the idea of making a 180-degree turn in your life that returns you back to the ways of Adonai.
+Repenting from sin and turning back to Elohim is an action that takes faithful commitment.

-Sin is defined by Yochanan as breaking the commandments of Adonai, being lawless (1 John 3:4-6).
-When those in Philadelphia obeyed the good news, they repented from sinful acts and stopped breaking Torah.
-They obeyed Adonai’s instructions as taught by Yeshua.
-Their obedience to repentance becomes the evidence of this community’s faithfulness to Yeshua’s message; they have no disowned him.
-They stand firm for him in the pagan world and remain connected to him and his message of hope.
+‘Sin’ is defined by Yochanan as breaking the commandments of Adonai, being lawless (1 John 3:4-6).
+Lawlessness or removing Torah from the believer’s life is the way of the ‘man of lawlessness’ who glorifies the Adversary.
+This is not the way of life for those in Philadelphia.
+When they obeyed the good news, they repented from sinful acts and stopped breaking Torah.
+They obeyed Adonai’s instructions as taught by His Son.
+Their obedient lives become the evidence of this community’s faithfulness to Yeshua; they have not disowned him.
+They stand firm for him in the pagan world and remain connected to him and are strengthened.

 “Therefore, repent and turn to God, so that your sins may be erased; so that times of refreshing may come from the Lord’s presence” (Acts 3:19-20)